Pioneer Hockey History

 The 2000s

 Former longtime JV coach Bill Lechner took over the program prior to the 1997-98 season, and coached Hill-Murray back to the state championship game in 2002, now at the new Xcel Energy Center.
 The Pioneers came close but fell to a talented Holy Angels squad, 4-2.
-In 2006, Hill-Murray reached the MSHSL state tournament for the 20th time, the most appearances by any school since they became eligible in 1975.
+Six years later, the 2008 team did one better, winning the state championship while allowing just four goals the entire playoffs.
+Adding emphasis to the team's accomplishment was that they won amidst an exceptional tournament field, taking the title with back-to-back wins over the state's two top-ranked teams, traditional powerhouses Roseau and Edina.